Osage County R-II School District

 Osage County R-II School District is a school district serving Osage County, Missouri.
-In the 2013-2014 school year Osage County R-2 School District spent $7,745 per student.
+In the 2013–2014 school year Osage County R-2 School District spent $7,745 per student.
 The school district board governed State Technical College of Missouri until 1996 when it gained its own Board of Regents.

+The district is mostly in Osage County, where it includes Linn.
+This district extends into a portion of Gasconade County.

 About

 Osage County R-II school district operates 1 elementary school and high school while Osage County R-I School District operates another elementary and high school in Osage County.
 98% of students graduate and 60% go on to some type of education past high school.
 45% of students receive free or reduce priced lunches.
 The average teacher makes $34,877 while an administrator averages $71,550 a year.
 In 2015, the district broke ground on a new elementary school closer to the local middle and high school.
 The new school will be bigger and closer to the other schools for better administration.